RealEstateAgentic/RealEstateAgentic/docs/diagrams/06-system-architecture-overview.md

-# System Architecture & Workflow Integration Overview
+# 06. System Architecture Overview

-## Overview
-This diagram illustrates how all workflow automations integrate within the Real Estate Agentic platform, showing the complete system architecture and the relationships between different components, services, and user interactions.
+This diagram illustrates how all workflow automations integrate within the AIgent Pro platform, showing the complete system architecture and the relationships between different components, services, and user interactions.

 ## Key Features
 - **Unified Platform**: All workflows integrated in a single desktop application